scds/intro-python/lessons/lesson3b.md

 ## Key Points / Summary

-- Remind the student about what they just learned.
+- A boolean is a True/False value.
+- `and`, `or`, and `not` are three boolean operators.
-- You can also note down any key information to keep in mind.
+- You can compare numerical values.